atmc9/Docker/README.md

  2. Images are build time constructs, containers are runtime
  3. Image is a stack of layers
  4. We store Images in Registry, on-prem or Cloud
- 5. How to make changes to Image as it is read only, for every container we will ahve a thin writable layer.
+ 5. How to make changes to Image as it is read only, for every container we will have a thin writable layer.
  6. Pull Images ->
       * Get Manifest
          * Get the fat Manifest and look for image manifest entry for your OS Type, Architecture
       * Get Layers: Get them from registry's blob store
-      * all layers can be verified in lynux at : /var/lib/docker/aufs[diver]/diff
+      * all layers can be verified in linux at : /var/lib/docker/aufs[diver]/diff

  ## Docker Image Commands
 (redis -> RepoName;  )